softlayer/terraform-provider-softlayer/docs/resources/softlayer_bare_metal.md

 }
 ```

 Users can use additional options when they create a new bare metal server with `quote_id`.
-The folloing example defines target VLANs, subnets,
+The following example defines target VLANs, subnets,
- user meta data, and tags additionally.
+ user metadata, and tags additionally.

 ### Example of a quote based ordering with additional options
 ```hcl